-Brand Names: Follistim AQ, Follistim AQ Cartridge, Gonal-F, Gonal-f RFF, Gonal-f RFF Pen
+Brand Names: Follistim AQ Cartridge, Gonal-F, Gonal-f RFF, Gonal-f RFF Pen

-Follicle stimulating hormone is used to treat infertility in women who cannot ovulate and do not have primary ovarian failure (when the ovaries are unable to produce an egg).
+Follicle stimulating hormone is used to treat infertility in women who cannot ovulate.
+This medicine is not effective in women with primary ovarian failure (when the ovaries are unable to produce an egg).

 Follicle stimulating hormone is often used together with another medication called human chorionic gonadotropin (hCG).

 Follicle stimulating hormone may also be used for purposes not listed in this medication guide.

 What are the possible side effects of follicle stimulating hormone?